communications-mining

 • We will be using existing data in the platform instead of setting up a live EWS connection.

-• The data comes pre-labeled, so we won't need to train a model.
+• The data comes pre-annotated, so we won't need to train a model.

 • We won't design a feedback loop for "wrong prediction" exceptions since the design depends on the capabilities of the system where tickets are processed.